N-word usage on Twitter spiked 500% in hours after Elon Musk bought social network

 Sign upto our free Indy100 weekly newsletter

-According to The Washington Post, Mark Zuckerberg, chief of Facebook's parent company, Meta, also leaned on an outside group called the Oversight Board to judge Facebook's social media moderation actions after years of public scrutiny of its decisions.

-But it is unknown if Musk has a similar arrangement in mind.

 Speculation of widespread layoffs was also associated with Twitter's workforce.
-The Post released a story last week that explained that Musk told potential investors that he foresaw cutting Twitter's staff by close to 75 per cent.
+The Post released a story last week that explained that Musk told potential investors that he could see Twitter's staff being cut close to 75 per cent.

 No layoffs were announced on Friday, and Twitter employees at its headquarters in San Francisco said they didn't hear any news from senior managers during the day.